Why Back-to-School Season Feels Like the New Year—Even for Adults

 “It’s like a teeter-totter—you could either tip down toward the beginning of the school year representing ‘Well, we’re back to work, kids,’ or it could be ‘Isn’t this wonderful?
 This is an exciting new time your life,’” Batcho said.
 “And you’d like to tip it toward the excitement but I can tell you this much—for a lot of children, it tips the wrong way.”

-So where do we go from here, knowing the feeling so many of us have about autumn are more than just a quirky notion?
+So where do we go from here, knowing the feelings so many of us have about autumn are more than just a quirky notion?
 I decided our bookshelves could accommodate both copies of The Great Gatsby—perhaps there’s room for more than one new year on the calendar, as well.